 This is the primary domain name for the site.
 Note that you may have other domains associated with the site (pointer domains), but only the primary domain will be listed here.

-Plan type; Basic, Max or Ultimate.
+Plan type; Basic, Max, Ultimate or Power.

 This will normally be "Active."
 If a site is inactive, the "Manage" link will not be present.